suborange/lahacks24/notes.md

 cached data^ tells next to render as a static page. no-caching will tell next, that data might change,so it will render at request time

+you can create dynamic routes, by making a folder template with [] and the name